heykayla/my-writing/Tutorials/dev.to_tutorial.md

 - **Bio**: You can share a brief summary of your background, interests, hobbies, and more.
 - **Work**: You can share what you do for work (e.g., Technical Writer at Gringotts Wizarding Bank).
-- **Education**: You can share where you went to school (e.g., Hogwarts School of Witchcraft and Wizardy).
+- **Education**: You can share where you went to school (e.g., Hogwarts School of Witchcraft and Wizardry).
 - **Skills/Languages**: List any coding languages and skills you know or are familiar with (e.g., python, ruby, Git, etc.).

 ### 2.3 Choose people to follow